 a.
+Very Low Income Restricted Affordable Units - For-Sale or Rental iii.
+Projects seeking a Density Bonus of greater than 35% may do so pursuant to Sec.
+9.2.1.F.
+(Housing Development Project Exceeding 35% Density Bonus) or Sec.
+9.2.1.H.
+(Projects Exceeding 35% Density Bonus That Do Not Meet Subsection F.).

-Very Low Income Restricted Affordable Units - For-Sale or Rental bonus of 20% that may be applied to any part of the housing development project.
+- i.
+A housing development project that includes 5% of the total units for Very Low Income households, either in rental units or for-sale units, will be granted a minimum density bonus of 20% that may be applied to any part of the housing development project. - ii.
 The density bonus may be increased according to table below, up to a maximum of 35%.
-Projects seeking a Density Bonus of greater than 35% may do so pursuant to Subsection F. (Housing Development Project Exceeding 35% Density Bonus) or Subsection H. (Projects Exceeding 35% Density Bonus That Do Not Meet Subsection F.) below.

-A housing development project that includes 5% of the total units for Very Low Income households, either in rental units or for-sale units, will be granted a minimum density b.
-Low Income Restricted Affordable Units - For-Sale or Rental